 To challenge your endurance and passion for trekking, Renok brings you 5 Easy Trekking in Himachal to leave footprints in the salient mountain ranges.

 The Hampta Pass Trek connecting Kullu and Lahaul & Spiti valley at 14400 feet, is a gradual ascent from Jobri and is ideal for first time trekkers who wants to start trekking in the himalayas .
 Trekking through the pine, oak and maple forests, crossing the Hampta River, racing over the vast grassy meadows, and finally making your way through rocks and boulders will bring you amidst glacier snouts and snow clad mountain peaks and you get to visit Chadrataal Lake as well.

-This trek has to offer all the scenic beauties of Himachal and all the adventure that you have waited for.
+This easy treks in Himachal has to offer all the scenic beauties of Himachal and all the adventure that you have waited for.

 Chanderkhani Pass Trek or Malana Trek famous trekking in Himachal and is calm and divine with a spellbinding view of the Deo Tibba peak, Pir Panjal and Parvati ranges.
 The legend in this region goes that the presiding deity released a basket of Gods here, making it known as the Valley of Gods.